juliapampus/DataspaceConnector/docs/pages/communication/consumer.md

 requested metadata and choose one for the data request.

 Within the description response, you receive the resource's metadata containing a contract offer.
-Use the provided endpoint to put the received contract offer's rule or a modified one in the payload and start the contract negotiation for a specific artifact and resource.
+Use the provided endpoint to put the received contract offer's rule or a modified one in the request body and start the contract negotiation for a specific artifact and resource.
 You will agree to the provided contract offer by using it for the contract request without content changes.
 You just have to add the artifact id as `ids:target` to the rule.